willc138/dotfiles/README.md

 vim +PlugInstall +qall
 ```

-This does not set up .ssh and should be done seperately.
+This does not set up ssh keys, but does setup some ssh configuration.